In this post I’m going to show you exactly how to rank #1 in Google.

 So if you’re not optimizing your site for CTR, you’re missing out on A LOT of organic traffic.

-First, I used the phrase “How to” in my title.
+For example, I used the phrase “How to” in my title.

 I just started testing this.